jprchlik/sigmoid_selector/README.md

 since FWHM is over a small window of the image I sum a rotated mask created from the sigmiod selection of the line core and the bounding box.
 I then divide the total counts by the sum of the masked bounding box.
+After summation and normalization,
+I find define the peak value in the rotated y direction of the sigmiod profile.
+Then I break the 1D sigmoid profile into two halves.
-Then I need to compute the background.
+I then find the value closest to the half maximum for each half.
+If a half contains more than 1 value close to the half maximum I use the mean of the values to set the width.

+In order to get a consistent FWHM, the program needs to subtract a background flux.
 The background finding algorithm uses the edge_dog AR mask of the sigmoid to mask out the bright regions and derive a first median background level.
 Then the program begins a loop to further restrict the background flux.
 First, it creates a new mask which includes pixels not in the AR mask and pixels less than three sigma (RMS) from the median value.
 From the new mask the program computes a new median background level and standard deviation.
 The program exits with 95 percent of the "background" pixel are contained within two sigma or after 6 attempt to find the background value.
 The program usually converges in 3 iterations.
-Finaly, to subtract from the image in physical units the pixel size is converted to arcsec^2.
+Finally, to subtract from the image in physical units and derive the background for the FWHM the pixel size is converted to arcsec^2.